Dedicated to the study and performance of classical and contemporary choral music

 As a dulcimer teacher and performer, Carol is in demand at annual music festivals across the United States.
 She is a three-time recipient of the Top Five Finalists Award at the National Mountain Dulcimer Championship.
 Carol is founder and director of the New York Dulcimer Orchestra, based in the lower Hudson Valley.

-For more about Carol, her published works, and recordings, please visit her Music Lady Carol website.
+For more about Carol, her published works, and recordings, please visit her website: Music Lady Carol website.